Kurukshetra Day 14 Box Office Collections: Expected To Have Collected Rs 97 Crore Worldwide!

 Slower Run In The Second Week

 Kurukshetra opened to a mind-blowing response and made around Rs 10 crore on day 1.
 The first week treated the film well, with houseful shows nearly in every theatre.
-The collections in the second week were however lesser.
+The collections in the second week were, however, lesser.
 Still, Kurukshetra's performance has been great for a Sandalwood film.

-To Enter 100-Crore-Club
+To Enter 100-Crore Club

-The idea of a film making it to the 100 crore club has always interested the people form the industry and outside.
+The idea of a film making it to the 100-crore club has always interested the people from the industry and outside.
 After KGF Chapter, Kurukshetra is the only Kannada film to have even reached close to that mark.
 Experts are suggesting that it will enter the club soon!

 Darshan Wants It To Make Money

 The actor, who used to tell the audience to not judge a film based on its collections and he who never really paid much heed to the profits his movies made, wants Kurukshetra to make money.
-He told in an interview that Cinema isn't a place for charity.
+He told in an interview that cinema isn't a place for charity.